At It's Finest

 “In two weeks from now, on Easter Sunday, I’m bringing in a lady pastor.
 I’m going to pay her salary.
 I’m going to furnish her a home and a car.
 All I’m going to tell you at the moment is that she’s a widow, and she has served as a long-time missionary in Africa.”
 The old man paused and pointed an aged finger toward the foyer.
 “If you don’t like my decision, you know where the doors are.”

-"A female pastor is imposed on a conservative Baptist church in rural Georgia and all hell breaks loose." - Dr. Bill Rudd, pastor and adjunct professor
+"An attractive female pastor is imposed on a conservative Baptist church in rural Georgia and all hades breaks loose." - Dr. Bill Rudd, pastor and adjunct professor

 Each book purchased from this website will be autographed by Randall.